zacanger/niddesa/text/generated-translations/cullaniddesa/16-chinese-amazon.md

 85. [Like this, His Holiness Moiro:] I asked Shakya twice, and the eye did not answer for me,

-And until the third time, Tian Xian, “answer” was not heard by me.
+And until the third time, Tian Xian, "answer" was not heard by me.

-“I asked Shakya twice”: The Brahman asked Buddhist, worldly questions twice, and Worldman did not answer the question he asked [, thought]: “In the middle, the roots of this Brahman will become familiar.”
-“Shakya”, “Shakya Worldworld is a person from the Shakya family For Shakya.
-Or, “the rich, the rich, the wealthy.”
+"I asked Shakya twice": The Brahman asked Buddhist, worldly questions twice, and Worldman did not answer the question he asked [, thought]: "In the middle, the roots of this Brahman will become familiar."
+"Shakya", "Shakya Worldworld is a person from the Shakya family For Shakya.
+Or, "the rich, the rich, the wealthy."
 Also for Shakya.
 For him there are these wealth, namely: credit, quit, ashamed, ashamed, hearing about wealth, alms, wealth, wealth, remembrance, good fortune, god wealth, root wealth, wealth, wealth, Nibbana, to These kinds of treasures are the wealthy, the rich, the wealthy.
-Or, “The Probable, the Able, the Seed, the Ample, the Hero, the Brave, the Heroic, the Courage, the Not Frightened, the Not Frightened, The Not Frightened, The Not Frightened, The Not Runaway, Those who have cut off terror and fear .”
+Or, "The Probable, the Able, the Seed, the Ample, the Hero, the Brave, the Heroic, the Courage, the Not Frightened, the Not Frightened, The Not Frightened, The Not Frightened, The Not Runaway, Those who have cut off terror and fear ."
 Also for Shakya.
-“I asked Shakya twice”: “I asked, begged, and asked, and made it clear again again.”
+"I asked Shakya twice": "I asked, begged, and asked, and made it clear again again."
 For me asked Shakya twice.

-“[His Holiness like this]”: “Like this, the continuation of the sentence...
+"[His Holiness like this]": "Like this, the continuation of the sentence...
 (cr.)
-“Moirrohaya”, the name of the Brahman... (cl.)
+"Moirrohaya", the name of the Brahman... (cl.)
 For [His Holiness like this]

-“The eye did not answer for me”: “'Not answered for me. ', did not answer, tell, tell, teach, build, uncover, parse, clarify, explain, explain for me.
+"The eye did not answer for me": "'Not answered for me. ', did not answer, tell, tell, teach, build, uncover, parse, clarify, explain, explain for me.
 For those with eyes, Worldview is the eye: the naked eye is the eye, the eye is also for those who have eyes, eye is also for those who have eyes, the Buddha eye is also